AnirudhMaiya/redesigned-octo-journey/README.md

 4. Users can contribute by mapping all the trees in an area which are useful in preventing floods.
 This in turn has two advantages:
 &emsp;* By calculating the number of trees in an area,

 5. The datasets used are:
-&emsp;	1.
-Layout of the functioning sewage pipelines from the local administrative body.
+1. Layout of the functioning sewage pipelines from the local administrative body.
-&emsp;	2.
-Data of previous floods in an area from National Disaster Management Authority &emsp;	3.
-Data of earthquake prone areas from National Disaster Management Authority
+2. Data of previous floods in an area from National Disaster Management Authority
+3. Data of earthquake prone areas from National Disaster Management Authority
 6. The technology used are:
 &emsp; 1.
 Satellite imagery from Google Maps to find elevation of an area, river, ocean sources and mountains close to an area.
 &emsp; 2.
 Images of intensity of clouds and rainfall using satellite imagery from Accuweather.